puppetlabs/puppetdb/documentation/connect_puppet_apply.markdown

 PuppetDB's port for secure traffic defaults to 8081.
 Puppet **requires** use of PuppetDB's secure HTTPS port.
 You cannot use the unencrypted, plain HTTP port.

-For availability reasons, there is a setting named `soft_write_failure` that will cause the PuppetDB-termini to fail in a soft manner if PuppetDB is not accessable for command submission.
+For availability reasons, there is a setting named `soft_write_failure` that will cause the PuppetDB-termini to fail in a soft manner if PuppetDB is not accessible for command submission.
 This means that users who are either not using storeconfigs or only exporting resources will still have their catalogs compile during a PuppetDB outage.

 If no puppetdb.conf file exists, the following default values will be used: